jesstierney/pliocene-da/README.md

 * A `raw` folder: This folder includes summaries of the raw climate model output files used for pre-processing.
 It also includes all the code necessary to re-process the files.
 See its [Contents.md file](./input_data/model_output/raw/Contents.md) for details.

-* A `preprocessed` folder: This folder holds the pre-processed climate model NetCDF files used as input to the assimilation
+* A `preprocessed` folder: This folder holds the pre-processed climate model NetCDF files used as input to the assimilation.
+You will need to download these from Zenodo and then put those files here.

 ### gridfiles